Killing of Missy Bevers: Background

 Terri "Missy" Bevers was born on August 9, 1970, in Graham, Texas.
-Wedded to Brandon Bevers in 1998, Missy was the mother of three daughters, and the family resided in Red Oak.
-Missy Bevers worked as a fitness instructor, holding Camp Gladiator bootcamps at Midlothian's Creekside Church of Christ.
+She married Brandon Bevers in 1998, She was the mother of three daughters, and the family resided in Red Oak.
+Bevers worked as a fitness instructor, holding Camp Gladiator bootcamps at Midlothian's Creekside Church of Christ.
+The night before her death, Bevers informed her students that the fitness class would be held inside the church due to the unfavorable weather, as opposed to the typical site at the church's parking lot.

-Murder

 Before dawn on April 18, 2016, there was a heavy thunderstorm in Midlothian.

+Killing

-The night before her murder, Bevers informed her students that the fitness class would be held inside the church due to the unfavorable weather, as opposed to the typical site at the church's parking lot.
-Bevers was last seen on unreleased surveillance footage entering the church at 4:18 a.m while preparing for her upcoming fitness class that was set to start at 5 a.m.
-Shortly after 5 a.m., a student of Bevers' fitness class entered the church, stumbling upon Bevers' body.
+Bevers was last seen on surveillance footage entering the church at 4:18 a.m while preparing for her upcoming fitness class that was set to start at 5 a.m.
+Bevers was in the midst of transporting her exercise gear from her truck to the church.
+Shortly after 5 a.m., a student of Bevers' fitness class entered the church and saw Bevers' body.
 Emergency services were called and the crime scene investigated.
 Bevers was pronounced dead shortly after the police arrived.
+Bevers was found dead with several puncture wounds to the head and chest.
+A police warrant alleged that these wounds were "consistent with tools the suspect was carrying throughout the building."
+A hammer was found alongside other tools near Bevers' body.

+Initially, police considered burglary as a possible motive for the break-in.
+However, they were unable to find anything missing inside the church, and the killer left behind several items belonging to Bevers, among them her purse and iPad.
+At one point, police believed Bevers was not only targeted, but that the suspect planned to make the crime appear as if it was a burglary gone wrong, according to unnamed sources.
+One of the warrants filed by police claimed that the suspect possessed a smartphone.
+Police also believe that Bevers might have conversed with her murderer preceding the crime.